jsa-research/limbus-buildgen/README.md

 This will generate a file named `coverage.html` in the project root directory which can be viewed in a browser.

 ## Download dependencies manually
-Download and extract Duktape from `http://duktape.org/` and extract into `dependencies/duktape-1.0.1`.
+sea-strap.js uses Duktape as its Javascript interpreter.
+You can download Duktape from `http://duktape.org/` and extract it into `dependencies/duktape-1.0.1`.
 Version 1.0.1 is currently used.

 ## Roadmap
 These are things that are planned for a 0.2 version: